Comparing ChatGPT and knowledge graphs

 WikiTalk and WikiListen (ECAI 2020)

 In September 2020, Graham Wilcock (CDM Interact) and Kristiina Jokinen (AIRC, AIST, Japan) gave a presentation about WikiTalk and WikiListen at 24th European Conference on Artificial Intelligence (ECAI 2020).
 Their paper WikiTalk and WikiListen: Towards listening robots that can join in conversations with topically relevant contributions was published in the ECAI 2020 proceedings.

 ERICA and WikiTalk (IJCAI 2019)

 In August 2019, a demo of ERICA and WikiTalk was presented at 28th International Joint Conference on Artificial Intelligence (IJCAI 2019) in Macao, China.
 The paper ERICA and WikiTalk by Divesh Lala, Graham Wilcock, Kristiina Jokinen and Tatsuya Kawahara was published in the IJCAI 2019 proceedings.

 Visiting Professor at Kyoto University (2018-19)

 In 2018-19, Graham Wilcock was Visiting Professor at Kyoto University, invited by Professor Tatsuya Kawahara of the Graduate School of Informatics.
 He taught a course on talking robots, participated in research seminars on spoken dialogue systems, and worked with the ERICA android robot in the ERATO Ishiguro Symbiotic Human-Robot Interaction project.
 Divesh Lala and Graham Wilcock added a Wikipedia-based talking role for ERICA, with WikiTalk supporting smooth dialogue shifts to related Wikipedia topics, and Julius speech recognition supporting spoken dialogue barge-ins by the human partner while ERICA is speaking.

-In July 2018, Graham Wilcock gave a demo of CityTalk at 27th International Joint Conference on Artificial Intelligence (IJCAI 2018) in Stockholm.
+In July 2018, Graham Wilcock gave a demo of CityTalk and PyDial at 27th International Joint Conference on Artificial Intelligence (IJCAI 2018) in Stockholm, Sweden.
 His paper Using a Deep Learning Dialogue Research Toolkit in a Multilingual Multidomain Practical Application was published in the IJCAI 2018 proceedings.

 WikiTalk wins an award (ICSR 2017)

 In November 2017, WikiTalk won a Special Recognition award for Best Robot Design (Software Category) at 9th International Conference on Social Robotics (ICSR 2017) in Tsukuba, Japan.
-The award was received by Kristiina Jokinen and Graham Wilcock for their competition entry Next Steps for Social Robots.
+The award was made to Kristiina Jokinen and Graham Wilcock for their competition entry Next Steps for Social Robots.

 Springer book: Dialogues with Social Robots